 With the right equipment and know-how, you can take photos that you and your club will be proud to put on your website and showcase on social media.

 Tip 1 – Get the right equipment

-When it comes to sports photography your smartphone just can't cut it.
-To really get closer to the actions, you need to purchase a DSLR and a zoom lens.
+When it comes to sports photography, your smartphone just can't cut it.
+To really get close to the action, you need to purchase a DSLR and a zoom lens.

 It won't quite get you up close and personal with players who are on the opposite side of the field but for those diving into sports photography for the first time, it will be more than adequate.

-A lens with an F-stop of 2.8 is a larger lens that has a wider opening which thereby allows more light into the camera.
+A lens with an F-stop of 2.8 has a wider opening which thereby allows more light into the camera.
 The more light allowed into the camera the faster the shutter speed you can use.